affinir/affinirum/README.md

 ### Constants

 #### Array
-* **array Array.Range(inclusiveFrom:number, exclusiveTo:number)** - New array filled with integers in between given two numbers
+* **array Array.Range(inclusiveFrom:integer, exclusiveTo:integer)** - New array filled with integers in between given two numbers
 * **array Array.Chain(...values:array)** - Chain array of any depths into single array
 * **array Array.Unique()** - Array of unique values
 * **array Array.Intersection(a1:array, a2:array)** - Intersection of values of two arrays